loading

 Exploring Composite Exterior Wall Cladding Panels

-Composite panels—often aluminum‑composite material (ACM) or mineral‑filled composites—combine two metal skins sandwiching a core of polyethylene or fire‑rated mineral.
+Composite panels—often aluminum‑composite panel (ACM) or mineral‑filled composites—combine two metal skins sandwiching a core of polyethylene or fire‑rated mineral.

 The dual‑skin construction yields excellent flatness and panel rigidity.
 Manufacturers can integrate fire‑retardant cores or thermally insulated cores, enabling façade systems that meet or exceed local fire codes and energy performance standards.